Fleckism/SecurityPlus/SecurityPlus/13 A Mobile Device Management.md

 # EXAM OBJECTIVES COVERED

 3.5 Given a scenario, implement secure mobile solutions
+#Implementation

-As use of mobiles has permeated every type of organization, network management and security [[suites]] have developed to ensure that they are not exploited as unmanaged [[attack vector]]s.
+As use of mobiles has permeated every type of organization, network management and security suites have developed to ensure that they are not exploited as unmanaged [[attack vector]]s.
 As a security professional, you will often have to configure these management suites, and assist users with the device onboarding process.

 Play Video
 # MOBILE DEVICE DEPLOYMENT MODELS